xbcsmith/epr-workshop/03-integration/04-schema-registry-protobuf.md

 # Schema Registry with Protobuf

-**Duration:** ~60 minutes
-**Prerequisites:** Lab 06 complete; `protoc` installed; Python 3.10+ with `kafka-python`, `requests`, `grpcio-tools`, and `protobuf` installed.

----

 ## Overview

 The previous session used JSON Schema — human-readable, easy to write, no compilation step.
 That's the right choice for getting started and for teams primarily working in dynamic languages.
 Protobuf is the right choice when you care about performance, strict typing across multiple languages, or generating client code automatically from your schema.

 In a CI/CD pipeline context, Protobuf makes sense when:

 - Events are high-volume (thousands per second) and JSON parsing overhead is measurable
 - You have consumers written in Go, Python, and Java that all need to agree on the exact same message structure
 - You want generated, type-safe client libraries rather than hand-written validation logic
 - Your EPR events are going to be forwarded to a gRPC service or stored in a columnar format

 This lab walks through defining EPR events in `.proto` files, registering the compiled schema with Redpanda's Schema Registry, and building producers and consumers that use generated Python classes.

 ### What you will learn